DoctorWkt/CSCv2/Instructions.md

 ## Labels and The EQU Pseudo-op

-The assembler provides labels to name:
+The *cas* assembler provides labels for you to name:

   * constants
   * memory locations